List of Spider-Man: The Animated Series characters: Green Goblin

-Norman Osborn appears again as Green Goblin in "I Really, Really Hate Clones", the first part of two-part series finale, in which he was working for Spider-Carnage and the Kingpin in an alternate reality alongside Hobgoblin.
-This is simply a parallel version of the character in this other universe, as there was nothing that implied of the previous Norman Osborn.
-When the Green Goblin was confronting the Spider-Men from different realities who had joined forces to stop Spider-Carnage, all of them used their webbing to stick him to a floor of the Kingpin's tower.
-In the next episode, although he did not appear in it, the Green Goblin dies in an explosion that destroys the tower.

-Green Goblin II
+Harry Osborn

 In this adaptation, Harry Osborn (voiced by Gary Imhoff) was Peter Parker's roommate in college.
 Their friendship seemed less strained and Gwen Stacy was not featured.
 Harry played an overall minor role, though he did act as a something of a rival for Mary Jane Watson's affections in at least one episode.

 After the original Green Goblin becomes trapped in limbo, he appears to Harry.
 Soon, Harry unwilling made into a replacement for and by the original Green Goblin, who contacted him while in a limo.
 Harry tried to kill Spider-Man numerous times while the Green Goblin promised to allow Harry to see his presumed deceased father, Norman Osborn.
 However, Harry always failed, once getting into some trouble with Punisher as well.
 In the end, Harry realized in horror that the Green Goblin was his father and instead of wanting to quit, he began to lose his sanity.
 Now acting as if he enjoys becoming the new villain, he continued to want Spider-Man dead.
 This led to a fierce confrontation where Spider-Man knocked him out while on the George Washington Bridge.
 He was then taken to Ravencroft by Spider-Man.

 Later, when Peter Parker and the clone of Mary Jane Watson were getting married, Harry found out and grew insane, as he was in love with MJ.
 He interrupted the wedding and threatened to blow up the church the wedding was taking place, wanting Mary Jane to marry him instead of Peter.
 In the end, Liz Allan appealed to Harry, convincing him not to blow up the church nor marry Mary Jane's clone.
 Told by Liz that he is loved, he walked out peacefully and the wedding resumed as Green Goblin tries to contact Harry.